swcarpentry/sql-novice-survey/07-join.md

 and we need to be specific which ones we're talking about.
 For example,
-if we joined the `person` and `visited` tables, the result would inherit a field called `ident` from each of the original tables.
+if we joined the `person` and `visited` tables, the result would inherit a field called `id` from each of the original tables.

 We can now use the same dotted notation